mahaabdulla/todotask/README.md

     💾 Local data storage using SharedPreferences, so your tasks stay saved even after closing the app.

-    🔄 State management with Provider for smooth and reactive UI updates.
+    🔄 State management with Provider for smooth and reactive UI updates >

 A perfect app for those who seek simplicity, performance, and productivity.